- Academic Affairs

 The Youth Activity Coordinator maintains an annually updated list of University programs.
 Please click here for a list of programs and contact information.

 The opportunities for paid employment vary depending on funding and the placement.
 Also, Maryland law requires anyone aged 14-17 to obtain a valid work permit before they begin work for pay.
-Any compensated minor must also adhere to Maryland law regarding work hour restrictions.
+Any compensated minor also must adhere to Maryland law regarding work hour restrictions.

 An explanation of the process and application can be found on the Maryland Department of Labor website.